Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Discussion

 \section{Discussion}

 We studied a multi-modal task in which each prompt is generated by a latent factor model, inducing prompt-dependent covariate statistics which place the setting outside of standard unimodal ICL analyses.
-To elucidate this added complexity, we first demonstrated the failure of single-layer LSA models standard in the literature.
+To demonstrate this added complexity, we first established the failure of single-layer LSA models standard in the literature.
 Motivated by this limitation, we introduced a novel transformer-like architecture, incorporating both depth and CA, proving not only its expressibility for the ICL task, but also demonstrating its capacity to learn the Bayes-optimal predictor via gradient flow.
 To our knowledge, our work is the first to tackle a multi-modal ICL task in a mathematically tractable setting and provably overcome covariate distribution shifts among prompts.
-Continuing on the theoretical side, a natural future direction will include exploring models where the covariance structure contains more than one spike---that is, generalizations of \eqref{eq:covspike}.
-Additionally, it will be of interest to study if the learnable weights can be varied over larger parameter classes, and whether a similar collapse as seen for the two-parameter to one-parameter case is observed for more complex settings.

-Toward applications, the CA architecture proposed in \eqref{eq:recurrence} is novel and should be tested on real-world, multi-modal data without the linearization and with all the conventional sophistications of modern large-language models.

-Lastly, while we analyzed the population loss for our CA architecture, it would be significant to extend this to sample-level results, as done earlier for unimodal problems \citep{Lu_2025}.
-In addition, extending to infinite token dimensions, in the spirit of \citep{Lu_2025,letey2025pretraintesttaskalignmentgoverns}, would also constitute a crucial direction for future research.
-These directions pose intriguing mathematical challenges, in particular, requiring potential new developments in random matrix theory, which we view as an exciting follow-up to the present paper.
+While preliminary, our empirical findings (Table \ref{tab:avmnist_main}) demonstrate the promise of our new architectural innovations (Section \ref{sec:CA_model}) and motivate, as an important future direction, further empirical studies benchmarking these approaches on larger-scale multi-modal problems.
+Another important future direction would include extending our population loss level analysis to sample-level results, as done earlier for unimodal problems \citep{Lu_2025}.
+We expect this direction to pose intriguing mathematical challenges---requiring non-trivial developments in random matrix theory.